Four Noble Truths

 A recollection of the Dhamma provides us with the confidence that the truth is a naturally existing phenomenon and that all things exist according to causes and conditions.
 If one is able to discern things as they truly are, to apply this understanding in a beneficial way, to relate to things with insight, and to deal with them at their source, then one can solve problems in the best possible way.
 One will realize the truth and live an excellent life.

-A recollection of the Sangha provides us with the confidence that a virtuous community is founded on truth and is comprised of members who are free from suffering.
+A recollection of the Sangha provides us with the confidence that a virtuous community is founded on truth and consists of members who are free from suffering.
 Although they have arrived at varying degrees of spiritual accomplishment, they are united and equal in the face of Dhamma.
 Every person participates in building this community by understanding and practising in accord with the Dhamma. {865}

 If one lacks confidence in the Triple Gem then one must depend on external things, like petitioning sacred forces and praying to divine beings.
 But if one has confidence in the Triple Gem then one studies the way of bringing suffering to an end through insight into causes and conditions outlined in the Four Noble Truths and one practises spiritual cultivation in accord with the Buddhist path.